-Investment in additional risers and J-tubes enables lower field development and tie-in costs for future projects, giving HGS the potential to become a material future infrastructure hub and enable production to continue in this region of the North Sea for the next 20 years and beyond.
+Investment in additional risers and J-tubes enables lower field development and tie-in costs for future projects, giving HGS the potential to become a material future infrastructure hub, and enable production to continue in this region of the North Sea for the next 20 years and beyond.

-Our forward thinking approach to HGS gives it the potential to become a future infrastructure hub that will enable production in this region of the North Sea to continue for decades to come.
+This forward thinking approach to HGS gives it the potential to become a future infrastructure hub that will enable production in this region of the North Sea to continue for decades to come.

 Operator: Humber Gathering System Limited (wholly owned by Kellas Midstream)